 Section 7.4 Vacancies.
 A vacancy in the Board of Directors, other than the offices of President and President-Elect, shall be filled upon a majority vote of the Board of Directors at its next regular meeting.

 Article 8.1 Appointment.
-Committee Chairs and Standing Committee Members shall be appointed by the President, unless herein otherwise provided.
+Committee Chairs shall be nominated by the President, unless herein otherwise provided.
+Prior to appointment, such nominations shall be approved by a majority vote of the Board of Directors who are eligible to vote.

 Article 8.2 Standing Committees.
-The President-Elect shall, prior to March 1, set up the Standing Committees and appoint Standing Committee Members and Committee Chairs to serve during his or her term.
+The President-Elect shall, prior to March 1, set up the Standing Committees and nominate Committee Chairs to serve during his or her term.
+Prior to appointment, such nominations shall be approved by a majority vote of the Board of Directors who are eligible to vote.
 The discontinuance of any existing Standing Committee(s) must be approved by a majority vote of the Board of Directors.
 The President-Elect shall have the responsibility of defining the scope of the Standing Committees.

 Section 8.3 Special Committees.
 Special Committees may be appointed by the President or the Board of Directors from time to time with assigned duties and for a limited period of time.